-This strategy was developed in a manner consistent with the philosophy at the Utilities Department that all staff are in the customer service business and must participate in the continuous improvement of that service.
-This customer centric approach has been in place for many years at the Utilities Department.
+This strategy was developed in a manner consistent with the philosophy at Castle Rock Water that all staff are in the customer service business and must participate in the continuous improvement of that service.
+This customer-centric approach has been in place for many years.
 This strategic plan identifies goals and objectives to continue this focus and fulfill the Vision and Mission for the department by continuing to improve service to our customers.
 This strategy covers objectives ranging from analysis of appropriate levels of service to improved communications, and utilization of technology to make us more efficient and more customer-oriented.
 Effective Utility Management Initiative attributes covered in this strategy encompass customer satisfaction, community sustainability and stakeholder understanding and support at a minimum.
 Goals and objectives for Strategy 3 are: